Strict local martingales and bubbles: Application to financial bubbles I: Decomposition formulas

 \end{df}

-\begin{rem} For $t=0$ we recover the default function $\gamma_X(0,T)=X_0-\E^\p X_T$ of the local martingale $X$, which was introduced in \cite{ELYradial}.
-In \cite{ELYtails,ELYradial} the authors derive several expressions for the default funtion in terms of the first hitting time, the local time and the last passage time of the local martingale. \end{rem}
+\begin{rem} For $t=0$, we recover the `default' function $\gamma _X(0,T)=X_0-\mathbb{E}^\mathsf{P} X_T$ of the local martingale $X$, which was introduced in \cite{ELYradial}.
+Here, the term `default' refers to the locality property of $X$ and measures its failure of being a~martingale.
+In \cite{ELYtails,ELYradial}, the authors derive several expressions for the default function in terms of the first hitting time, the local time and the last passage time of the local martingale. \end{rem}

+\begin{rem} Note that the above definition of a bubble depends on the measure $\mathsf{P}$, which may be viewed as the subjective valuation measure of a certain economic agent.
+From the agent's point of view, the asset price contains a bubble.
+Only in a complete market, that is, if and only if $\mathsf{P}$ is the unique ELMM, the notion of a bubble becomes universal without any element of subjectivity. \end{rem}

-In \cite[Proposition 7]{PalP}, the price of a non-path-dependent option written on a stock, whose price process is a (strict) local martingale, is decomposed into a "normal" (``non-bubble'') term and a default term.
-In the following we give an extension of this theorem to a certain class of path-dependent options.
-For this let us introduce the following notation for all $k\in\N$:
+In Proposition~7 of \cite{PalP}, the price of a nonpath-dependent option written on a stock, whose price process is a (strict) local martingale, is decomposed into a ``normal'' (``nonbubble'') term and a default term.
+In the following, we give an extension of this theorem to a certain class of path-dependent options.
+For this, let us introduce the following notation for all $k\in\mathbb{N}$: